netdata/netdata/docs/guides/monitor/anomaly-detection.md

 looks like on your node and creates an ML model, then utilizes the `predict_proba()` and `predict()` functions to visualize how anomalous certain metrics are.

-All these metrics and alarms are available for centralized monitoring in [Netdata Cloud](https://app.netdata.cloud), if you choose to sign up and claim your nodes, which empowers you to run tailored anomaly detection on every node in your infrastructure, regardless of its purpose or workload.
+All these metrics and alarms are available for centralized monitoring in [Netdata Cloud](https://app.netdata.cloud).
+If you choose to sign up for Netdata Cloud and [claim your nodes](/claim/README.md), you will have the ability to run tailored anomaly detection on every node in your infrastructure, regardless of its purpose or workload.

 In this guide, you'll learn how to set up the anomalies collector to instantly detect anomalies in an Nginx web server and/or the node that hosts it, which will give you the tools to configure parallel unsupervised monitors for any